Disneyland On A Budget: 9 Tips To Save You Money

 • Buy Disney Gift Cards at Target

-• Disney gift cards can be used at almost every single location inside Disneyland and California Adventure for dining and souvenirs.
+• Disney gift cards can be used at almost every single location inside Disneyland and Disney California Adventure for dining and souvenirs.
 If you sign up for the free Target Red Debit Card, you can save 5% on gift card purchases!

 2. Purchase Your Tickets Early Through Our Travel PartnerDisneyland budget: disneyand ticket in front of castle